-If you ever play gigs at small to mid-sized venues or at private parties, you have probably decided to only bring one bass cab sometimes.
-Typically one with a 4x10" speaker configuration.
+If you ever play gigs at private parties or small to mid-sized venues, you probably decided to only bring one bass cab - typically one with a 4x10" speaker configuration.

-However, sound is very sentitive to direction and surface reflections...
-If you place a 4 x10" cab on the floor, sound waves will bounce off the floor, which is great for getting that fat low-end impact - but the downside is that you can't hear the details of your playing.
-Well, your knees can, but not your ears.
+If you place a 4 x10" cab on the floor the sound waves will bounce off the floor.
+While this is great for getting that fat low-end impact, the downside is that you can't hear the details of your playing.
+(Well, your knees can, but not your ears.)

 One solution is to place the cab on a chair, a rack case or similar.
-Now, you can hear the mid and high frequencies much better, but now the downside is lack of low-end presence.
-Since you elevated the cab, you loose the early reflections boucning off the floor.
+Now you can hear the mid and high frequencies much better, but the downside is lack of low-end presence.
+Since you elevated the cab, you lose the early reflections bouncing off the floor.

-In other words, no matter what you do, using only one 4 x 10" cab means a compromise on sound quality.
+In other words, no matter what you do, using only one 4 x 10" cab means a compromise of sound quality.